 Client experience tip: Acknowledge the fear clients feel to help build a positive relationship.

 There are two types of connections clients have with their valuables.
 For valuables that have financial significance, the emotion from their loss is one of anger.
 For valuables that have personal meaning, the emotion from their loss is one of grief.

 Client experience tip: Engage with prospects and clients to identify the deeper associations with their valuables, then use understanding and empathy as you work with them.

 Clients believe this type of insurance is a form of protection against future events that may present a risk to existing assets.
 Insurance would then be protection for the assets needed for a child’s future education, for example.

-Client experience tip: Instead of focusing on the policy, emphasize the personal circumstances that will benefit from a liability policy.
+Client experience tip: Instead of focusing on the policy features, emphasize the personal circumstances that can benefit from a liability policy.